May 14: Flyers complete rally from 3-0 hole, shock Bruins

 Video: Memories: Isles eliminate Penguins on Volek's OT goal

 1995: Massachusetts native Bill Guerin helps the New Jersey Devils win the final game at Boston Garden, a series-clinching 3-2 victory against the Bruins in Game 5 of the Eastern Conference Quarterfinals.
-Guerin, a star at Boston College before coming to the League, scores New Jersey's first goal and sets up Valeri Zelepukin's game-winner early in the third period.
+Guerin, a star at Boston College before coming to the NHL, scores New Jersey's first goal and sets up the game-winner by Valeri Zelepukin early in the third period.
 Bruins center Adam Oates is the last player to score a goal on Garden ice when he beats Martin Brodeur at 15:19 of the third period.

 2003: Jean-Sebastien Giguere ties a playoff record with his third consecutive shutout in the Anaheim Ducks' 4-0 win by the Mighty Ducks of Anaheim against the visiting Minnesota Wild in Game 3 of the Western Conference Final.
 Giguere finishes with 35 saves and Paul Kariya scores twice in the second period for the Ducks.
-Minnesota's Jacques Lemaire makes some history of his own by becoming the first in NHL history to coach 100 Stanley Cup Playoff games after playing in 100 or more postseason games.
+Minnesota's Jacques Lemaire makes some history of his own by becoming the first in NHL history to coach 100 Stanley Cup Playoff games after playing in at least 100 postseason games.

-2008: Mike Modano becomes the highest-scoring U.S.-born player in Stanley Cup Playoff history when he scores a goal in the Dallas Stars' 3-1 victory against the visiting Detroit Red Wings in Game 4 of the Western Conference Final.
+2008: Mike Modano becomes the highest-scoring U.S.-born player in Stanley Cup Playoff history when he scores a goal in the Dallas Stars' 3-1 victory against the Detroit Red Wings at American Airlines Center in Game 4 of the Western Conference Final.
 The goal gives Modano 145 points, one more than Detroit defenseman Chris Chelios.